 If demand exceeds capacity, run multiple identical sessions rather than expanding a single session.

-Mistake 4: No Implementation Structure Without structured next-step planning, 85% of participants take zero action post-session.
+Mistake 4: No Implementation Structure Without structured next-step planning, most participants take zero action post-session.
 Always reserve 20 minutes for:

 Mistake 5: One-Size-Fits-All Content Using the same examples for CEOs and junior analysts guarantees disengagement.
 Tailor scenarios to participants' actual decision-making authority and daily responsibilities.